GlenKPeterson/Paguro/README.md

         <version>3.0.16</version>
 </dependency>
 ```

-The Maven artifact is the easiest way to use Paguro.
-If you want to build from source anyway, there are instructions further down this page.
+The Maven artifact is the easiest way to use Paguro, but you can [build from source](#build-from-source-uncommon) if you want to.

 # Details